ora0600/confluent-cli-plugins/README.md

 * confluent sa wo keys: will find service accounts without a API Key
 * confluent confluent list srsubjects inuse: will list your Confluent Cloud Schema Registry subjects and versions that are IN USE
 * confluent confluent list srsubjects all: will list ALL your Confluent Cloud Schema Registry subjects and versions that are IN USE and SOFT DELETED
 * confluent delete srsubjects permanent: will delete your all SOFT DELETED SR subjects.
 PLEASE, test it first in a test env before you use it in your prod env.
+* confluent del orphaned acls  : Print out where could be a problem with orphaned ACLs
+* confluent recently used api keys: print out API keys used so far, all other API keys could be an option to delete.
 DISCLAIMER: You are using it at your own risk.
+Here are only samples of useful tools.

 Please change the script with your own API Keys and REST URLs.

 I do have bash and Python scripts.
 So, please install python 3.8.

+Additional plug-ins
+* Please check Repo for [Schema deletion tool](https://github.com/confluentinc/schema-deletion-tool)